The fallacy of dolphin sexual assault

 In the scientific world, if a study claims to have a 100% success rate we call that perfect data.
 Studies with perfect data cannot be trusted because there is no such thing as perfect data.
 There’s so much variance in the world, especially when you’re studying wild animals.
 You’re unbelievably unlikely to get the exact same outcome every time you run a test.
 Don’t trust perfect data.

-In conclusion, dolphins are not rapists and there are absolutely no such thing as dolphin rape caves.
+In conclusion, dolphins are not rapists and there are absolutely no such things as dolphin rape caves.
 Dolphins in captivity might try and cop a feel or even mount an unsuspecting trainer or guest, but that’s because they are insanely sexual beings trapped in an unnatural environment against their will.

 *Sadly, beastiality is not a crime in certain countries.
 If you want to know where, I’m not helping you.
 You’re on your own, freak.